AiJared/Customer-Segmentation/README.md

-# Shop-Customers
+#Customer Segmentation
-A machine learning model that checks for spending score of different customers in a shop.
+A machine learning model that identifies key differentiators that divides customers into groups that can be targeted.